 If you have a loved one who is struggling with cocaine addiction, the first step is to know that it is not your responsibility to “fix” anyone, nor force anyone into treatment.
 Your job is to offer love, support and encouragement, but also to candidly express your concern.
 Let your loved one know that you care about them and are ultimately worried about their health.
 Suggest rehab to them, and let them know you will be there to support them at every step of the way.
 Remember as you do so that addiction is a mental health disorder, not a choice; it can adversely affect a person’s behavior, but it is important to remember that this is the disease.

-Ultimately, your goal should be to help your loved one seek clinical treatment through a center like Above It All, then to provide your ongoing support and encouragement as they continue down their recovery journey.
+Ultimately, your goal should be to help your loved one seek clinical treatment through a center like those we partner with at Above It All, then to provide your ongoing support and encouragement as they continue down their recovery journey.
 Our interventionists and treatment specialists can assist you in encouraging your loved one to get the help that they need.

 Get Treatment for Cocaine Addiction

-Our mission at Above It All Treatment Center is to provide a pathway to lasting sobriety.
+Our mission at Above It All Treatment Center is to provide a pathway to lasting sobriety through our network of facility partners.
 Our evidence-based approach encourages clients to awaken to their own self-worth, and to seriously commit themselves to self-recovery.
 Our methods have been proven to be effective.
 We believe that this hope is available for all.
 If you or someone you know is battling cocaine addiction, we encourage you to contact us today.